kainbryanjones/Mercy/README.md

 to learn the JUCE framework.
 Mercy covers everything from UI building to JUCE's dsp library.

 Mercy is not intended to cover basic c++ topics and a basic understanding of c++ fundamentals is assumed.
-Mercy also does not cover advanced digital signal processing mathematics or anything outside the scope of how to build a basic plugin.
+Mercy covers some basic digital signal processing(DSP), but advanced DSP is outside the scope of this project.